CGJennings/misophonia-masking-app/README.md

 # "Building" from source
 This app is simple enough that there is no need for a build tool.
-It is written in plain, modern JavaScript, CSS, and HTML and should run in about 95% of installed browsers at the time this was written.
+It is written in plain, modern JavaScript, CSS, and HTML and should run in about 90–95% of installed browsers at the time this was written.
-You are free to add a build tool if you like, but for development it is sufficient to do something like the following (assumes you have Node.js installed):
+You are free to add a build tool if you like, but for development it is sufficient to do something like the following (assumes Node.js is installed):

 ```bash
 npx browser-sync app -w
 ```

 # Additional credits
 [Heroic cat image](https://www.freepik.com/free-vector/cute-cat-super-hero-cartoon-icon-illustration-animal-hero-icon-concept-isolated-flat-cartoon-style_13874643.htm)